vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 The IBR600C is a LTE Modem & Router with Wifi, LAN and WAN Interfaces.
 It has an embedded webserver and cloud connectivity to the [Cradlepoint Netcloud](https://accounts.cradlepointecm.com/).

 I could not resist to open it and see if I could get some information about the boot process and eventually the firmware.
 The main processor is a Qualcomm IPQ4018 with SDRAM, NOR and NAND Flash.
+The combination of NOR and NAND Flash is common: bootloaders in NOR, OS and Application in NAND.
+Both flashes are connected via the same SPI bus to the processor.

 A UART interface is accessible:

 ![uart](./pictures/uart.jpg)

-At boot time, the UART interface only gives very limited information about the first bootloader, after that it becomes silent.
+At boot time, this interface only gives very limited information about the first bootloader, after that it becomes silent.

-The combination of NOR and NAND Flash is standard: bootloaders in NOR, OS and Application in NAND.
-Both flashes are connected via the same SPI bus to the processor.
-NAND Flashes are not easy to dump because of the bad blocks and error management.
 Here is a picture of the device opened with logic analyzer, serial interface and bus pirate connected:

 ![opened](./pictures/opened.png)